Interior Decorating course curriculum

 Businesses and markets available to the trade; vendor pricing methods; gaining access to resources; creating a resource library.

 Students learn how to transform residential and commercial interiors into aesthetically pleasing, personalized spaces.
 Focus is on creating complementary color schemes, arranging furniture, selecting flooring, fabrics, and finishes, and placing accessories.
 Other program topics include construction components and codes, space planning, and lighting and electrical requirements.
-Program graduates are prepared to take the Certified Interior Decorators International (CID) review course and entrance exam, leading to the Certified Interior Decorator designation.

 After completing the Interior Decorating program, students will be able to: